 After breakfast set off from your hotel along the coast path that leads you eastward around St Brides Bay.
 5 miles along the path will bring you to the little village of Solva with a choice of restaurants and art galleries and, just a mile inland, the Solva Woollen Mill – the oldest working mill in Wales with a range of traditionally made rugs, cushions and other crafts available.
 We will meet you mid afternoon to transfer you on to your very special hotel for tonight – Roch Castle, built in the late twelfth century as one of a group of border strongholds and which served as a lookout for the bay of St Brides to ward off invasions from the sea.
 As the Castle does not serve dinner we will arrange a private transfer to one of our favourite restaurants nearby.

-5 miles plus optional additional 2 miles to Solva Woollen Mill and back
+5 miles plus optional additional 2 miles ( 8 or 11 km) to Solva Woollen Mill and back

 7. Day seven